 In order to exploit the potential of these new developments, two design teams have started chip designs using HR CMOS and SOI technologies respectively.
 Two designs have been submitted to the TowerJazz foundry.
 The first one uses simple three transistor (3T) analog amplification circuit to carry out the optimization of sensing diode and evaluate the influence of radiation damage [19].
 The second one implements a well-proved rolling shutter readout as well as an innovative data-driven readout [20, 21].
 Another two designs that adopt the SOI technology have also been submitted [22].
 With the amplifier and discriminator integrated into each pixel, the pixel size has been shrunk to 16μ m pitch.
-The chip has been thinned to 75μ m successfully and an infrared laser test has shown that a single-point resolution of 2.8μ m is achievable with that pitch [12].
+The chip has been thinned to 75 μ m is achievable with that pitch [12].
 All the designs for current R&D are in line with the same principle of in-pixel discrimination even though each one has its own implementation.
 An in-pixel discriminator can reduce analog current therefore lead to reduced power consumption.

-Enhancements of the TowerJazz $0.18~\mu m$ process or Lapis $0.2~\mu m$ process are possible by migrating to a smaller feature size, $0.13~\mu m$ for example, or combining with a microbump 3D integration process.
+Enhancements of the TowerJazz 0.18 μ m process or Lapis 0.2 μ m process are possible by migrating to a smaller feature size, 0.13 μ m for example, or combining with a microbump 3D integration process.
 The latter is able to attach a second layer of pixel circuit on top of the existing layer of the sensing diode and front-end circuit.
 The upper tier can be fully digital part that implements data-driven readout architecture, while the lower tier can be HR CMOS or SOI pixel matrix.
-A promising result has been demonstrated by the successful formation of $2.5~\mu m$ Au cone bump with NpD (Nano-particle deposition) technique [23].
+A promising result has been demonstrated by the successful formation of 2.5 μ m Au cone bump with NpD (Nano-particle deposition) technique [23].
 However, the throughput needs further improvement and the thinning of sensors has to be compatible with micro-bump 3D integration.

 The TowerJazz process is expected to be sufficiently radiation hard for the expected TID.
 An N-type plain implant has recently been added to improve the charge collection efficiency [24], which therefore will benefit the non-ionization radiation damage.
-In terms of SOI process, the weak point is the BOX layer of SiO2.
+In terms of SOI process, the weak point is the BOX layer of SiO_2 .
 Although the TID tolerance of the SOI process has been improved dramatically by the introduction of Double-SOI and the optimization of transistor doping recipe (LDD, lightly doped drain) [11], SOI needs carefully study on the irradiation of large scale chip and of low power designs.